 Reasons to Visit North East India – Let’s Break it Down!

 Legend has it that ten million Gods and Goddesses once assembled in Tripura.
 In the Indian counting system, ten million is one crore or a koti in Bengali.
 After a fallout, Shiva, one of Hinduism’s Trinity of Gods, had cursed them, casting them into stone.
 Some believe that the relics of Unakoti (one less than a koti) in Kailashahar refers to this mythological event.
-Further south in Tripura, artists fleeing persecution in Bangladesh stopped by Gomati river and left a legacy of mysterious rock carvings at Chhabimura.
-Tripura isn’t the only place in North East India to look for relics.
-How about the 14th century Malinithan Temple in Arunachal Pradesh or a garden of monoliths in Meghalaya?
+Elsewhere in the state, artists fleeing persecution in Bangladesh stopped by Gomati river and left a legacy of mysterious rock carvings at Chhabimura.

 Think North East India